 The University's cognizant federal agency is the U.S. Department of Health and Human Services.
 The current F&A rate agreement under which the University operates is effective for the period December 12, 2012 through June 30, 2016.

-General administration and general expenses; departmental administration; Sponsored Projects administration; student administration services; and all other types of expenditures not listed specifically under one of the subcategories of facilities.
+The administration portion of F&A includes general University administration and expenses, departmental administration, sponsored projects administration, student services administration and all other types of expenditures not specifically listed under one of the subcategories of facilities.

-The F&A rate is a percentage of a base amount established by negotiation with the cognizant federal agency on the basis of the institution's projected costs and distributed as prescribed in OMB A-21.
+The F&A rate is a percentage of a base amount established by negotiation with the cognizant federal agency on the basis of the institution's projected costs and distributed as prescribed in OMB A-21 (will become Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards on December 26, 2014).
 The appropriate F&A rate to be used is determined by the type of project work.
-Sponsored Project types are: research, instruction, public service, student service.
+Sponsored project types are research, instruction, public service and student service.
 Current rates can be found in the quick reference guide on the OSP website.

 The on-campus F&A rate will be applied to any sponsored project that requires utilization of University equipment, library service or University space (space owned or leased by the University and not leased by the sponsored project).
 The on-campus F&A rate applies to most sponsored projects.